Bucoda, Washington

+Etymology

+The community was first known as Seatco, an indigenous word meaning evil spirit or devil; the town name became official in 1887 when the community was platted by an early founder, Oliver Shead (Shed).
+People in the town voiced a dislike of the name and the community was renamed Bucoda in 1890 by act of the state legislature.
+An accepted theory of the origination of the moniker of Bucoda comes from the taking of the first two letters of the last name of three prominent members of the early town, William Buckley (Buckner), a man recorded with the last name of Coulter, and J.E.
+Davis (David).

 History

 The first American settler at what is now Bucoda was Aaron Webster (1828–1911) who arrived in 1854.
-In the 1860s Webster sold his claim and sawmill to Oliver Shead who officially named the settlement "Seatco", a native word meaning evil spirit or devil.
+In the 1860s Webster sold his claim and sawmill to Oliver Shead.
 The Northern Pacific Railroad located a station at Seatco in 1872.
-Later the town was renamed Bucoda using the first two letters of three principal investors in local industries- Buckley, Coulter, and David.
+A major flood affecting communities in the Skookumchuck and Chehalis river watersheds occurred in December 1887; two Chehalis residents lost their lives while near the town.

-In the 1880s investors began operations to mine coal in the area, but the coal was of poor quality and operations were sporadic.
-From 1874 to 1888 Bucoda was the site of Washington's first territorial prison.
-It garnered a reputation as a harsh institution as the inmates were used for dangerous and brutal manual labor in local industry.
-It was discontinued when the state opened the Washington State Penitentiary in Walla Walla, Washington.
-Bucoda was officially incorporated on June 7, 1910.
+In the 1880s, investors began operations to mine coal in the area, but the coal was of poor quality and operations were sporadic.
+Beginning in 1874 or 1878, Bucoda was the site of Washington's first territorial prison.
+A wooden, three-story structure, the jail garnered a reputation as a harsh institution as the inmates, some shackled for years, were used for dangerous and brutal manual labor in local industry.
+The prison was supposed to close in 1888 but was last used for inmates in 1890 and officially discontinued when the state opened the Washington State Penitentiary in Walla Walla, Washington.

+Bucoda was officially incorporated on June 7, 1910 and the first mayor was Emil Krupp.
 The town had a water tower that was scrapped in the early 1980s.
 The Mutual Lumber Mill was so productive the town was once billed as the "Town with the Million Dollar Payroll".
 The mill burned down and was rebuilt only to have demand wane and once again it was consumed by flames.

+A federal bill signed in January 2025 authorized the renaming of the town's post office to the Mayor Rob Gordon Post Office.
+Gordon, who died of cancer the prior summer, had long been a resident and public servant in Bucoda, working in the fire department and on the town council.
+A dedication ceremony, and the unveiling of a plaque, was held in August 2025, attended by U.S. Rep. Marie Gluesenkamp Perez.